Mom says paramedics asked whether daughter could afford $600 bill

 The paramedics' seemingly laggard response led to four of them being placed on paid administrative leave during an investigation, Hillsborough County officials said.
 The responders face separate disciplinary hearings Tuesday; Black has demanded they be fired.

 The incident began around 3 a.m.
-ET, when Galloway, who lives a few houses down from her daughter, found the young mother collapsed on the bathroom floor of her Temple Terrace condominium.
+ET, when Galloway, who lives a few houses away from her mother, was found collapsed on the bathroom floor of her condominium in Temple Terrace, outside Tampa.

 Black said Galloway's lips were swollen and she was drooling from her mouth.
 She moved her to a bed.